uit-no-old/elixir-excelerate/meta-pipe.md

 Data and metadata:
 * *The comprehensive metagenomics standards environment* (work in progress): a standard for the metadata that should be provided with the input for META-pipe and the variables to be provided for META-pipe output data.
-* *Verification tools for metagenoics standards environment* (future work): tools for veryfying that META-pipe input and output data meets the standard requirements.
+* *Verification tools for metagenomics standards environment* (future work): tools for verifying that META-pipe input and output data meets the standard requirements.
 * [EBI Metagenomics](https://www.ebi.ac.uk/metagenomics/) (EMG): A generic metagenomics data analysis pipeline that META-pipe data formats and tools are harmonized with.
 * [Marine reference database](https://github.com/elixir-marine/marref/blob/master/reference-database.md): META-pipe will be used to populate the content of the MarCat marine reference database.

 Analysis tools:
 * Third party tools in META-pipe: these tools should be able to run unmodified.
-The tools may require accces to data stored in files on a POSIX file system.
+The tools may require access to data stored in files on a POSIX file system.

 ## Deliverables